-We list here the currently available experiments, sorted into the three major sub-fields of physics.
-Note that some experiments show up in more than one sub-field category.
+We list here the currently available experiments, sorted into major sub-fields of physics.
+Some experiments show up in more than one sub-field.
+The more basic experiments are underlined.
+The complete catalog is at http://instructor.physics.lsa.umich.edu/adv-labs/Experiments\main.html